If you have a serious matter please ask to speak to a senior solicitor/partner

 Over more than 45 years of representing clients facing charges for common assault, we have dealt with everything from straightforward to highly complex cases, giving us deep expertise in all types of common assault offences.
 We can therefore make sure every key detail and critical piece of evidence is identified and that no possible angle of defence is overlooked, allowing us to secure the best available outcome for you.

 We have several accredited police station representatives, allowing us to offer 24-hour police station representation, and we regularly represent clients in both Magistrates’ Court and Crown Court.
 Our contacts with a wide range of highly respected criminal defence barristers mean we can always select an advocate with the right specialist expertise if you need to attend a court hearing.

 Our team have been accredited by the Law Society for Criminal Litigation and Children Law, recognising our exceptional skills in representing both adults and young people during criminal proceedings for common assault and all other criminal matters.

 JD Spicer Zeb is also Lexcel accredited by the Law Society, meaning we meet the highest levels of good management and customer care set by the Law Society of England and Wales.

-We are able to offer our criminal defence services in more than 60 languages thanks to the broad range of languages spoken by our criminal defence lawyers, as well the various approved external interpreters we work with.
+We are able to offer our criminal defence services in many languages thanks to the broad range of languages spoken by our criminal defence lawyers, as well the various approved external interpreters we work with.
 Please take a look at our list of languages spoken to find out more.